 The benefit of a WBS Dictionary is to ensure that we do the work right the first time by providing the team with the information they need to produce quality deliverables that meet project requirements and organization standards .

 ?
-It is strongly recommended by experts that we adopt a standard structure for providing descriptive information for each WBS Element , in the WBS dictionary , to ensure consistency.
-It will also help us as it will serve as a template both for the author as well as the reader.
+It is strongly recommended by experts that we adopt a standard structure for providing descriptive information for each WBS Element in the WBS dictionary to ensure consistency.
+It will also serve as a template for both the author and the reader.

 ?
-It is a good practise to include the WBS and the WBS dictionary in the same document This way ,the project team and stakeholders will not be compelled to search for any information.
-If they are looking at the WBS , all the information that the WBS holds will be available to them in the WBS dictionary , right there inside the same document .
+It is a good practice to include the WBS and the WBS dictionary in the same document This way, the project team and stakeholders will not be compelled to search for any information.
+If they are looking at the WBS, all the information that the WBS holds will be available to them in the WBS dictionary, right there, inside the same document .

 Sample WBS dictionary